 Note: Required parameters are marked with an asterisk.
 All other parameters are optional.

-Feature Description Name The name of the event source.
+Description Feature Name The name of the event source.
 Valid value is a name in the [a-zA-Z] [a-zA-Z0-9] range.
-You can use a dash "- " as part of the name.
-Event Source Address IP address of the event source.
+You can use a dash "-" as part of the name.
+Event IP address of the event source.
 Valid value is an IPv4 address, IPv6 address, or a hostname including a fully qualified domain name.
-NetWitness Platform defaults to 127.0.0.1.
-Log Collector converts the hostname to lower-case letters to prevent duplicate entries.
-Event Log Name The name of the event log from which to collect event data (for example, System , Application , or Security).
-The following are examples of some of these channels: • System - applications that run under system service accounts (installed system services), drivers, or a component or application that has events that relate to the health of the system. • Application - all user-level applications.
+NetWitness defaults to 127.0.0.1.
+Source Address Log Collector converts the hostname to lower-case letters to prevent duplicate entries.
+The name of the event log from which to collect event data (for example, System, Application, or Security).
+Event Log The following are examples of some of these channels: Name • System -applications that run under system service accounts (installed system services), drivers, or a component or application that has events that relate to the health of the system. • Application -all user level applications.
 This channel is unsecured and it is open to any application.
-If an application has extensive information, you should define an application-specific channel for it. • Security - the Windows Audit Log (event log) used exclusively for the Windows Local Security Authority.
-Enabled Select this checkbox to collect from this event source.
+If an application has extensive information, you should define an application specific channel for it.
+Security -the Windows Audit Log (event log) used exclusively for the Windows Local Security Authority.

+Feature Description Enabled Select this checkbox to collect from this event source.
 If you do not check this checkbox, the Log Collector does not collect events from this event source.

-Feature Description Event Directory Path NetApp .evt or.evtx files directory path.
+Event NetApp .evt or.evtx files directory path.
 This must be the UNC path.
-The NetApp generates event data and saves it in.evt or.evtx files in a shareable directory on the NetApp appliance.
-In each polling cycle, Log Collector browses the configured NetApp shared path for the.evt files that you identified with the Event Directory Path and Event File Prefix parameters.
-Log Collector: sorts files that match the event-file-prefix.YYMMDDhhmmss.evt format in ascending order. uses the timestamp of the last file processed to determine the files that still need processing.
+Directory Path The NetApp generates event data and saves it in.evt or.evtx files in a shareable directory on the NetApp appliance. • In each polling cycle, Log Collector browses the configured NetApp shared path for the evt files that you identified with the Event Directory Path and Event File Prefix parameters .
+Log Collector : • sorts files that match the event-file-prefix.YYMMDDhhmmss.evt format in ascending order. uses the timestamp of the last file processed to determine the files that still need processing.
+If Log Collector finds a partially processed file, it skips the events already processed. • In each polling cycle, Log Collector browses the configured NetApp shared path for the .evtx files that you identified with the Event Directory Path and Event File Prefix parameters.
+Log Collector : • sorts files that match the event-file-prefix.YYMMDDhhmmssms.evtx format in ascending order. uses the timestamp of the last file processed to determine the files that still need processing.
 If Log Collector finds a partially processed file, it skips the events already processed.
-In each polling cycle, Log Collector browses the configured NetApp shared path for the .evtx files that you identified with the Event Directory Path and Event File Prefix parameters.
-Log Collector: sorts files that match the event-file-prefix.YYMMDDhhmmssms.evtx format in ascending order. uses the timestamp of the last file processed to determine the files that still need processing.
-If Log Event File Collector finds a partially processed file, it skips the events already processed.
-Prefix of the .evt files (for example, adtlog.) saved in the Event Directory Path.
-Prefix From of the set thes (for example, actions.) saved in the Event Directory 1 acti.
+Event File Prefix Prefix of the .evt files (for example, adtlog.) saved in the Event Directory Path.
 Cancel Closes the dialog without adding the Windows Legacy event source.
 OK Adds the current parameter values as a new event source